zmoore-usgs/coastal-hazards/README.md

 #### Building From Remote Sources

-The Dockerfiles for each project are set to build from remote sources by default, so building this way uses a slightly shorter command:
+The Dockerfiles for each project are set to build from local sources by default, so building this way uses a slightly longer command:

 To build the images from remote sources:

-1. Execute `docker-compose build`
+1. Execute `docker-compose -f docker-compose.yml -f docker-compose-remote.yml build`
     - This should begin the process of building.
 This process will take some time, but should be much faster than local sources.